First Order Reaction

 Integrated Rate Law

 The integrated rate law is beneficial in predicting how much of a reactant will remain at some time or how long it will take for the concentration to drop to some fixed amount (e.g., one-half).
-In order to derive the integrated form of the first-order reaction, the differential form must be integrated over concentration and time.
+Integrating the above differential gives the expression for concentration as a function of time.

 [A] = [A]o exp (-kt)